Nordicdesign/nebula-help/src/content/docs/client/running-client.md

 ## Requirements

-- A machine with MSFS installed
+- A machine with MSFS installed (should also work with P3D and FSX but it's untested at the moment)
 - Simconnect

-## Connecting to MSFS
+## Connecting to the sim

 - Launch MSFS
 - Once MSFS is running, launch the Nebula client, the app should connect automatically to MSFS